 Okay, I know I said no kitschy holiday characters.
 But this isn’t your mother’s elf on the shelf.
 Since you’re an adult and childless during the holiday season, your elf can be as scandalous as you dare.
 Maybe your elf is a bit of a party animal and enjoys the sauce too much.
 Or, perhaps they’re a bit raunchy.
 Whatever the point is, this is a fun, albeit silly, activity you can do with your other half.
 Points for whoever creates the most unique and creative scenarios and adventures for the little elf.

 #8.
 Spoil the Pets

-If you’re a pet owner creating rituals with your pets makes the holidays so fun.
+If you’re a pet owner creating rituals with your pets makes the holidays fun.
 Buying them presents and wrapping them gives me a tickle.
 You can make their gifts as elaborate or as simple as you dare.
 I promise they won’t care either way.
-Treating them with new bedding, update their kennel, a new litter box, their favorite toy, or a new collar and tags.
+For example, treating them with new bedding, updating their kennel, a new litter box, their favorite toy, or a new collar and tags.

 #9.
 Make Care Packages For The Needy

 Another great way to care for the less fortunate during the holiday season is to make care packages full of essentials.
 There’s a variety of types of care packages you can make.
 But for sure, make a period care package complete with pads, tampons, and menstrual essentials for those struggling to access period care products.